astropy/astroplan/docs/tutorials/scheduling.rst

     >>>                       AtNightConstraint()]

-Now that we have constraints that we will apply to every target, we need to create `~astropy.ObservingBlock`s for each target.
+Now that we have constraints that we will apply to every target, we need to create an   `~astroplan.ObservingBlock` for each target.
 An observing block needs a target, a duration, and a priority; configuration information can also be given (i.e. filter, instrument, etc.).
 We want all of the targets in the 'g' filter, and also want 'r' and 'i' for our UMi target.
 We also want to make sure